leotac/ELPP-IP/README_pre.md

 Several variants exist: the graph can be weighted or unweighted, directed or undirected.
-The problem is also sometimes known as the Elementary Shortest Path Problem, where an elementary (or simple*) path is a path where no node is visited more than once.
+The problem is also sometimes known as the Elementary Shortest Path Problem, where an elementary path is a path where no node is visited more than once.
 Specifying that the path must be elementary hints at the fact that we are solving a problem where cycles of negative cost may arise, and we are focusing on paths without cycles.

 From now on, I'll stick to the maximization version, and refer to the problem as ELPP (Elementary Longest Path Problem).

-*If you want to nitpick, some people may say that simple != elementary.

 NP-hardness is no excuse to avoid solving a problem to optimality (or, at least, attempting to!).
 One way to solve ELPP with an exact algorithm, i.e., to **proven global optimality**,